 Here’s a list of the free and paid blogging tools and resources I’ve used on my journey to becoming a full-time travel blogger and still use today.
 Although I’m mainly blogging about travel, these tools and resources will work for any blog in any niche.
 They are some of the best tools out there to help you grow and monetize your blog!

-Over the years I’ve probably tried over 100+ blogging courses, softwares, apps, e-books and webinars.
+Over the years I’ve probably tried over 100+ blogging courses, software, apps, e-books and webinars.
 So I know blogging can feel overwhelming and that it can be hard to know where you should invest your time and money.
 Trust me, I’ve been there!

 I’ve wasted so much of my hard-earned money on products that were hyped up by lots of people in the blogging world.
-And that’s why I decided to only include the 15 tools and resources I truly feel have made a difference for my business and helped me get to where I am today.
+And that’s why I decided to only include the 15 blogging tools and resources I truly feel have made a difference for my business and helped me get to where I am today.
 So you can start your blogging journey the right way and grow much faster than I did.

-The best blogging tools & resources for travel bloggers:
+The best blogging tools & resources for travel bloggers

 One.com is in my eyes the best value hosting service for beginner and intermediate bloggers!
 I think I spent around $25 to get my WordPress website up and running.
 And I’ve only had one small issue with my blog over the past five years which they fixed right away.
 I just asked for help in their chat and within minutes the issue was resolved.